hamidfathi1998/Bugloos-Player/info/ARCHITECTURE.md

 #### `.search`

-Package for Auxio's search functionality, `SearchViewHolder` handles the data results and filtering while `SearchFragment`/`SearchAdapter` handles the display of the results and user input.
+Package for Bugloos-Player search functionality, `SearchViewHolder` handles the data results and filtering while `SearchFragment`/`SearchAdapter` handles the display of the results and user input.

 #### `.songs`